juitnow/juit-vue-modal/README.md

 Then, somewhere in your app use the `<modal-stack />` component (automatically registered) where you want your _modals_ to be mounted.

+The `<modal-stack />` component emits a few events, all with a single parameter indicating whether modals are currently active or not:

+* `modalCreated`: emitted every time a modal is created.
+* `modalDismissed`: emitted every time a modal is dismissed.
+* `modals`: emitted every time a modal is created or dismissed.

 A modal component might look like somewhat like this:

 ```html